pprotschka/kapow-grunt/README.md

 A more detailed overview of what Kapow!
 Grunt contains is coming Real Soon Now™...

+## Requirements

+Kapow!
+Sass is designed to work along side the other Kapow! modules: Skeleton, Grunt, Theme.
+Ensure that you have [NodeJS](https://nodejs.org/download/), [Grunt](http://gruntjs.com/installing-grunt) [Bower](http://bower.io/#install-bower) installed as the bare minimum.
+You will need [PHP](http://php.net/manual/en/install.php) installed for theme/plugin linting, and [phpDocumentor](http://www.phpdoc.org/docs/latest/getting-started/installing.html) if you wish to generate PHP documentation.
+If you'd like to lint your Sass with SCSS Lint you'll need to ensure that you have  [Ruby](https://www.ruby-lang.org/en/documentation/installation/) installed.

 ## Installation

 If you're not using this as part of the wider Kapow! set-up, you'll need to...

-1) Ensure that you have the [NodeJS & NPM](https://nodejs.org/download/), [Bower](http://bower.io/#install-bower), [PHP](http://php.net/manual/en/install.php) and [Ruby](https://www.ruby-lang.org/en/documentation/installation/) on your machine to start with.

-2) Run `npm install` and `bower install modernizr` to get the Node dependencies and Modernizr respectively.
+1) Run `npm install` and `bower install modernizr` to get the Node dependencies and Modernizr respectively.

-3).
+2).
 If you intend to use responsive images you will need GraphicsMagick: you can install it by running `brew install GraphicsMagick` if you're on a Mac or alternatively visit the [GraphicsMagick downloads page](http://sourceforge.net/projects/graphicsmagick/files/graphicsmagick/).

 You can skip this step if you don't intend to use it: just make sure that you comment out or remove the calls to `respimages` in `grunt/default.js` and `grunt/watch.js`.

-4) If you intend to use SassDoc and PHPDoc you will need to install SCSS Lint with `gem install scss-lint` and also [install phpDocumentor](http://www.phpdoc.org/docs/latest/getting-started/installing.html).
+3) If you intend to use SassDoc and PHPDoc you will need to install SCSS Lint with `gem install scss-lint` and also .

 If you don't wish to use either of the above, open `grunt/aliases.json` and remove them from the `lint` array.

+4)

+5) Make a nice hot cup of tea/coffee and bask in your magnificence!

 **NOTE**: If you encounter permissions issues with any of the above installation commands you may need to run them as sudo e.g. `sudo gem install scss-lint'.